gleam-lang/website/_posts/2025-01-05-improved-performance-and-publishing.md

 The Erlang virtual machine has a single namespace for modules.
-It does not have isolation of modules between different packages, so if two packages define modules with the same name name they can collise and cause a build failure or other undesired behaviour.
+It does not have isolation of modules between different packages, so if two packages define modules with the same name they can collide and cause a build failure or other undesired behaviour.

 To avoid this packages place their modules within their own namespace.
 For